misialq/ncbi-datasets-pyclient/docs/GenomeApi.md

 # **genome_dataset_report_by_post**
 > V2reportsAssemblyDataReportPage genome_dataset_report_by_post(v2_assembly_dataset_reports_request)

-Get dataset reports by accessions
+Get a genome assembly report

-Get a dataset report by accession.
-By default, in paged JSON format, but also available as tabular (accept: text/tab-separated-values) or json-lines (accept: application/x-ndjson)
+Get a genome assembly report.
+By default, in paged JSON format, but also available in tabular (accept: text/tab-separated-values) or JSON Lines (accept: application/x-ndjson) formats.

 ### Example